SPECTER: An Instrument Concept for CMB Spectral Distortion Measurements with Enhanced Sensitivity: Discussion and Conclusion

 We have also investigated the absolute calibration requirements for \emph{SPECTER} to avoid biases in the $\mu$-distortion measurement.
-We found that we likely need $2-3$ calibrators with a maximum allowed systematic uncertainty of $10^{-3} \,\, \mu$K$_{\rm RJ}$.
+The fiducial configuration calls for $2-3$ calibrators with a maximum allowed systematic uncertainty of $10^{-3} \,\, \mu$K$_{\rm RJ}$.
+This requires that the reference load temperatures be known to $\mathrm{\sim1 \ nK}$ precision and $\mathrm{\sim1 \ \mu K}$ accuracy.
+The $\mathrm{\sim \mu K}$ accuracy requirements are beyond the capabilities of current state-of-the-art cryogenic thermometers by about two orders of magnitude.
+However, we note that this is a fundamental challenge of the $\mu$-distortion measurement that is common to both \emph{SPECTER} and FTS-style instruments operating at this sensitivity.
+Therefore, we highlight this as a critical area for further research and technical development.
 The calibration precision requirement can be loosened at the lowest frequencies by roughly a factor of 10, due to the relative amplitude of foregrounds to CMB at these bands.
 Using more calibrators, and thus allowing systematic shifts to vary across more frequencies, leads to larger biases.
-Increasing spectral resolution via multichroic detector technology --- splitting bands into narrower bands at no additional cost and observation time --- makes the set-up more robust to calibration uncertainty.
-We note that another source of systematic uncertainty is in the passbands, i.e., how well we can calibrate the frequency response of each channel.
-The passband calibration requirements would also be important to quantify in follow-up work.
+We also identify the absolute and relative uncertainty in the passbands as an important instrumental systematic in this measurement.
+Assessment of passband calibration requirements is left to future work.

 Since \emph{SPECTER}'s design has been optimized for the fiducial sky model used in our Fisher forecasts, we have also checked the impact of our sky model assumptions on the performance of the instrument.
 For example, we computed SNR$_{\mu}$ for $5^{6}$ different sky models, where the spectral foreground parameters were allowed to vary within $\pm 20\%$.
 We found that although the performance of the instrument can be negatively affected if the true sky spectrum differs from our fiducial model, it is similarly likely to perform \emph{better}.
 This shows that our configuration is not entirely fine-tuned to the fiducial sky model.
 Using the 34-band multichroic set-up and longer observation time makes our configuration more robust against variations of the sky model and significantly decreases the possibility of a non-detection of $\mu$.